ChqJourney/Photonee_Pro/README.md

 Available for Linux, macOS and Windows.

 Please go to [releases page](https://github.com/ChqJourney/ImageProc/releases) to check version you need.
+Release are zip files, after extract, only one exe file.
+Copy it to anywhere you want.

+## How to use

+### Open image
+- drag and drop image and folder to window
+- click the open file or open folder button
+- right click on window

+### manipulating image

+- zoom
+- rotate
+- flip
+- fit to window
+- restore to original size
+- panning

+### dark mode enabled
+following your system'theme to automatically change.

+### multi-language
+- English
+- Chinese(Simple)
+you can change it in the “more" menu.

+## Contributions

+Welcome to any issue or PR!

+## License

+Apache-2.0 license.
+See [License here](./LICENSE) for details.